cloud-smith/promise-series/README.md

 # Promise Series
 A Javascript promise-series function utility.
+See the [promise-series-demo](https://github.com/cloud-smith/promise-series-demo) repo for a complete demonstration.

 ## Installtion
 With NPM